-Plastic Credits: what are they – and how do they help people and the planet?
-We explore the ins and outs of this new environmental market below.
+With our first batch of Australian-based Plastic Credits poised for release, Plastic Credits are now available for purchase.
+What are they – and how do they help people and the planet?
+We explore the ins and outs of this environmental market below.

 The problem with plastic

-Marine species can ingest or become ensnared in plastic waste, with 1 million sea birds and around 100,000 marine mammals killed each year.
-Plastic also absorbs or attaches easily to pollutants, dispersed by strong currents throughout the world’s oceans.
+Marine species can ingest or become ensnared in plastic waste, with 1 million sea birds and around 100,000 marine mammals killed by plastic each year.
+The material also absorbs or attaches easily to pollutants, dispersed by strong currents throughout the world’s oceans.
 The Great Pacific Garbage Patch – the largest site of accumulated ocean plastic in the world – spans an area triple the size of France.

 What are Plastic Credits?

-A plastic credit is an auditable unit of plastic reduction: either collected from the environment, or recycled into a new product.
+A Plastic Credit is an auditable unit of plastic reduction: ie. a measurable amount of plastic either collected from the environment, or recycled into a new product.

 How are Plastic Credits measured?

-For businesses seeking to buy Plastic Credits, the volume of Plastic Credits purchased is based on the size of the company’s plastic footprint.
-These companies can achieve their plastic reduction targets by calculating their plastic footprint, reducing that footprint and purchasing a weight of Plastic Credits (measured in tonnes) equivalent to the weight of plastic they are unable to reduce directly.
+For businesses seeking to buy Plastic Credits, the volume of Credits purchased is based on the size of the company’s plastic footprint.
+These companies can achieve their plastic reduction targets by calculating their plastic footprint, reducing that footprint and purchasing a weight of Plastic Credits (measured in tonnes) equivalent to the weight of plastic they are unable to directly reduce.

-Collection represents the environmental service of recovering one tonne of waste from the environment and directing it to an appropriate final destination such as landfill, mechanical or chemical recycling or energy recovery.
+Collection represents the environmental service of recovering one tonne of waste from the environment and directing it to an appropriate final destination such as secure landfill, mechanical or chemical recycling, or energy recovery.
 Recycling represents the environmental service of converting that tonne of plastic into a useful new product.

 What is the new Plastic Waste Reduction Standard?

-Developed by non-profits Verra and BVRio – with the backing of major food packaging companies including Danone, Tetra Pak and Nestle – the new standard enables companies to measure their waste recovery efforts and monitor their plastic footprint through a streamlined, quantifiable and widely-recognised global standard.
-The initiative provides a framework to validate, credit and finance waste recycling and recovery projects that tackle this pervasive environmental problem head-on.
+Developed by Verra and fellow non-profit BVRio – with the backing of major food packaging companies including Danone, Tetra Pak and Nestle – the Standard enables companies to measure their waste recovery efforts and monitor their plastic footprint through a streamlined, quantifiable and widely-recognised global standard.
+It’s a welcome initiative that provides a framework to validate, credit and finance waste recycling and recovery projects that tackle this pervasive environmental problem head-on.

-Click here to learn more about GreenCollar’s part in this ground-breaking new initiative.
+Click here to learn more about GreenCollar’s part in this ground-breaking new initiative or click here to register interest in purchasing these Australian-first credits.